codex-storage/codex-testnet-starter/USINGCODEX.md

 	"maxCollateral": "10"
   }'
 ```

 For descriptions of each parameter, please view the [Spec](https://github.com/codex-storage/nim-codex/blob/master/openapi.yaml).

 ## Purchase storage
-To purchase storag space from the network, first you must upload your file.
-Once you have the CID, use the following to create a request-for-storage contract.
+To purchase storag space from the network, first you must upload your data.
+Once you have the CID, use the following to create a request-for-storage.

-First create two variables for the request:
+Set your CID:

 ```shell
 export CID="..." # paste your CID from the previous step here between the quotes echo CID: $CID